 Following Aristotle in De anima III.4, Aquinas argues, that the mind or the intellective part of the soul has no nature or rather it is nothing before it thinks of something.
 The active intellect abstracts the intelligible species from the sensitive species in the internal senses and places it in the potential intellect.
 Aquinas is here very close to the view we saw Avicenna defend above.
 The species actualizes the potential intellect as a form actualizes a potency.
 The intelligible species in the potential intellect constitutes the thought.
 The intellect is immaterial, according to Aquinas, and since he also famously thinks that matter is the principle of individuation, the intelligible species in the potential intellect is not individual, but universal.
 This is why Aquinas holds that a thought is always universal.

 There are many problems associated with this view of mental representation.
 A famous problem is: why are the daffodils outside my soul not about my thought of the daffodils?
 The forms inside and outside my mind are the same, suggesting that mental representation is symmetrical.
-Aquinas has a famous answer to this problem, which is that the daffodils in the garden are not about my thought because of the mode of the form's presence in them.
-The forms in the daffodils are really present whereas in my mind the universal form is spiritually or intentionally present.
+Aquinas has a famous answer to this problem, which is that the daffodils in the garden are not about my thought because of the mode of the form’s presence in them.
+The forms in the daffodils are really or naturally present whereas in my mind the universal form is spiritually or intentionally present.

-The distinction between forms being really or spiritually present is central to Aquinas's theory of cognition.
+The distinction between forms being really/naturally or spiritually/intentionally present is central to Aquinas’s theory of cognition.
 A form may be present somewhere without literally making whatever substance it informs into something else.
 Colors in the air, for example, do not make the air really colored: we see colors in the objects around us but not in the intervening air, although they must be there spiritually if sensation is to be a causal process.
 This means, of course, that the air must somehow contain the color, which entails that intentionality is not a mark of the mental for Aquinas.
 The air is not in itself a mind (for discussion, see Pasnau 1997, Chap.
 2).

-One of the first to criticize the conformality or species theory of cognition, in the late thirteenth century, was Peter Olivi.
+One of the first to criticize the species theory of cognition, in the late thirteenth century, was Peter Olivi.
 He argued, contrary to Aristotle and Aquinas, that the mind is active in its cognition of the world; it attends to the object, and it is this move on his part that puts the species theory of cognition in a completely different light.
 In fact, there seems little point in postulating a species through which the object is cognized.
 He argues:

 Third, because the attention will tend toward the species either in such a way that it would not pass beyond so as to attend to the object, or in such a way that it would pass beyond.
 If in the first way, then the thing will not be seen in itself but only its image will be seen as if it were the thing itself.
 That is the role of a memory species, not a visual one.
 If in the second way, then after the inspection of the species it will inspect the object in itself.
 In this way it will cognize the object in two ways, first through the species and second in itself.
 It will indeed be like when someone sees an intervening space and then beyond that sees the fixed object.
 (Peter John Olivi, Quaestiones in secundum librum Sententiarum, III, q.
 74, 123.)